NAVINKUMAR24901075/HALF_ADDER_SUBTRACTOR/README.md

 # RESULT:

-Designed a half adder and half subtractor circuit and verified its truth table in Quartus using Verilog programming
+Designed a half adder and half subtractor circuit and verified its truth table in Quartus using Verilog programming successfully